Zefinder/CPU_Project/README.md

 |       3        | Unofficial opcode support (Will probably never happen :D)                                    |

 *I should maybe make a tutorial repo for flex/yacc...*

+I still need to make tests for the compilation but it should be ok I think...

 ## How can I run what I coded?
 I didn't have finished yet the CPU and I haven't started a compiler yet.
 And you want me to run compiled code?
 When the CPU will be finished (or when I will want to make a small break), I will make an interpreter one day.
 But for now nothing is planned...